 In This Article

-Notion's pricing now works on a plan-based model where AI is bundled rather than sold separately.
-There's no standalone AI add-on.
-Here's how the plans break down as of May 2026:
+Notion's pricing now works on a plan-based model where full AI comes bundled with the higher tiers rather than sold separately.
+There's no standalone AI add-on to buy anymore.
+The catch most readers miss: Free and Plus only get a limited AI trial — the full feature set sits behind Business.
+Here's how the plans break down as of June 2026 (verify current figures at notion.com/pricing, since Notion adjusts these periodically):

 | Plan | Monthly billing | Annual billing | AI access |